Sekiro: Shadows Die Twice Review

 Being able to resurrect may sound slightly overpowered at first, but the game is nicely balanced around the mechanic.
 Dying completely results in a permanent loss of half of your experience and money.
 However, there's a 30% chance you'll receive Unseen Aid that saves you from losing anything.
 Resurrecting too much also reduces this percentage, though.

-The boss fights feel like a puzzle, and later feel like muscle memory, once you have all the mechanics down.
+The boss fights to feel like a puzzle and later feels like muscle memory once you have all the mechanics down.
 You can parry almost anything in this game, and it is a lot of fun to figure out the timings of all the crazy attacks you come across while playing.

 The combat isn't all direct, either.
 You will generally be taking on huge enemy bases, where many men will be grouped together, so you are expected to take these situations on stealthily.
 Your prosthetic arm is a grappling hook, and you can double jump walls and hang off ledges, so you have a lot of tools to sneak around.
 You can simply jump-attack an unaware enemy from behind or from above to take them out in one blow.